 Within the Corporate segment, Treasury and Chief Investment Office ("CIO"), working with the lines of businesses, is responsible for liquidity management.
-The primary objectives of effective liquidity management are to ensure that the Firm's core businesses and material legal entities are able to operate in support of client needs, meet contractual and contingent obligations through normal economic cycles as well as during stress events, and to manage an optimal funding mix, and availability of liquidity sources.
-The Firm manages liquidity and funding using a centralized, global approach across its entities, taking into consideration both their current liquidity profile and any potential changes over time, in order to optimize liquidity sources and uses.
+The primary objectives of effective liquidity management are to:

+- Ensure that the Firm's core businesses and material legal entities are able to operate in support of client needs and meet contractual and financial contingent obligations through normal economic cycles as well as during stress events, and - Manage an optimal funding mix and availability of liquidity sources.